Athens College: Athens College, 1925–1980

-Athens College begun its operation at the new building, called Benaki Hall, in autumn 1928, with 270 pupils, 91 being boarders.
-President of the college from 1927 was Dr. Henry Dewing.
-The official opening of Benaki Hall and of the Kehayas aisle took place in May 1929.
-In June of the same year, graduated the first five pupils.
+Another notable founding member is Ery Kehaya, who was chairman of the standard commercial and tobacco company inc.

 During the academic year 1930–31, the number of the pupils reached 351, and the number of professors 44 (9 were Americans, the rest of them Greek).
 A seventh year was then added to the six-year Gymnasium.
 This supplementary year will be a particularity of Athens College.

 During the 1930s, the college had many economic difficulties, and new collects were then organized.
 With money from various sponsors, new buildings have been constructed, the library has been founded as well a scholarship fund.

 Homer Davis, who was acting director of the college after the departure of Dewing in 1930, was named its president in 1932.
 He will keep this charge until 1960, and will be Acting President in 1964–65.
 The Greek co-directors during those years, were Michael Michaelides-Nouaros (1925–27), Demetrius Georgakis (1927–36), Emmanuel Troulinos (1936–62), Constantine Lalopoulos (1962–73) and Sofocles Markianos (1973–78).

-The first school-laboratories have been organized in Athens College during the 1930s, by professor of physics Panos Mavromatis.
-Four rooms have been provided for laboratories of physics, of chemistry, of biology and of geology.
-The experimental teaching has been from then a main educational policy of the college.
-From Athens College graduated many eminent Greek scientists, artists and politicians.
-This college has been an institution preparing Greek students to enter English and U.S. universities.

 In 1974, after the Turkish invasion of Cyprus, Athens College accepted 30 Greek Cypriot refugees into the College Boarding Department and gave them full scholarships.

-Athens College, 1980–today
+Athens College, 1980–present

 Athens College (and its sister school, Psychico College, founded in 1980) is owned by the Hellenic-American Educational Foundation, a non-profit organization with facilities located in Psychico (Middle and High Schools and the International Baccalaureate Diploma Program) and Kantza in eastern Attica (two elementary schools: Bodossakio and Latsio).

 When it first began, in October 1925, Athens College occupied a rented building on 18 Androu Street in the heart of Athens.
 The school moved to Psychico in 1929.
 That same year, the Benaki Hall was dedicated by Eleftherios Venizelos, then Greece's Prime Minister and an ardent supporter of the school.
 In his speech during the dedication ceremony, Venizelos made some memorable remarks:

 "...
 Private schools are where the greatest and most successful innovations may flourish: loosely supervised by the State and complying with broad State guidelines, private schools enjoy the freedom which public schools lack and, therefore, may achieve great progress.
 This is the kind of progress we expect Athens College to achieve.
 This is my judgment of the significance of the College."